Nano1337/multimodal-clinical/README.md

 ### TODO:

-Rest of Week:

-- Implement QMF for Crema-D
+- Create a QMFBaseModel and integrate into cremad and food101
-- Update every run_training.py file for config and trainer encapsulation
+- Update every run_training.py file for config, mode, and trainer encapsulation
-- Update every model file to inherit from BaseModel (done with Crema-D)
+- Update every model file to inherit from BaseModels
 - Do more HPO/read other paper configs to improve baseline perf
 - Incorporate OGM-GE testing to every dataset
 - Incorporate QMF testing to every dataset